IGM-202-2235/project-2-rssathe08311/README.md

 ### Controls

 -   The user will be able to spawn in more shades to add to the severity of the situation
-    -   Left clicking with the mouse on the game screen will spawn in more shades
+    -   Clicking the SPACE BAR will spawn in more shades

 ## Agent 1 - Human